JujuAdams/Scribble/9.0/how-does-scribble-work.md

 This code will draw the two lines of text in two different colours as we wanted.

 There is an alternative solution that may be useful in some other situations.
-Remembering that Scribble chooses text elements from the cache based on the string that is being drawn, if we change the `.colour()` text element method into a `[c_lime]` command tag then we will generate two different text elements.
+Remembering that Scribble chooses text elements from the cache based on the string that is being drawn, if we change the `.colour()` text element method into a `[c_lime]` command tag for the second call to `scribble()` then we will generate two different text elements.

 ```gml
 scribble("Hello").draw(10, 10);